India Green vs India Red Dream11 Team Prediction & Tips

 IN-G vs IN-R Probable Playing 11

-India Green: Faiz Fazal (C), Akshath Reddy, Siddhesh Lad, Dhruv Shorey, Akshdeep Nath, Akshay Wadkar (WK), Rahul Chahar, Dharmendrasinh Jadeja, Ishan Porel, Ankit Rajpoot, Tanveer-Ul-Haq.
+India Green: Faiz Fazal (C), Akshath Reddy, Siddhesh Lad, Dhruv Shorey, Akshdeep Nath, Akshay Wadkar (WK), Mayank Markande, Dharmendrasinh Jadeja, Rajesh Mohanty, Ankit Rajpoot, Tanveer-Ul-Haq.

-India Red: Priyank Panchal (C), Abhimanyu Easwaran, Karun Nair, Ankit Kalsi, Hapreet Singh Bhatia, Axar Patel, Akshay Wakhare, Varun Aaron, Jaydev Unadkat, Sandeep Warrier.
+India Red: Priyank Panchal (C), Abhimanyu Easwaran, Karun Nair, Ankit Kalsi, Ishan Kishan (WK), Aditya Sarwate, Akshay Wakhare, Varun Aaron, Jaydev Unadkat, Sandeep Warrier.

 SQUADS–